tombaczynski/Hisense-A6L/rooting.md

 > [!WARNING]
 > Please proceed at your own risk.
 There are chances that performing below instructions could lead to unrecoverable phone.
->The author is not responsible for any damage caused to the phone with below instructions.
+The author is not responsible for any damage caused to the phone with below instructions.
 You have been warned.

 ### Pre-requisites
 - Hisense A6L with 6.08.03 software
 - qfil software
 - Edl drivers
-- ADB (Downloaded and in System Path)
+- ADB (Downloaded and in system Path)
 - Developer Options and USB Debugging Enabled
 - Installed current official Magisk (now this is `v28.1`)(https://github.com/topjohnwu/Magisk) aplikację Magisk (było v28.1).
 > [!IMPORTANT]